SAP-archive/sap-community-code-challenge-cloud-native/README.md

 1. Fork this repository.
 2. Clone the forked repository into your development environment.
 3. Execute `npm install` to install the project's dependencies.
-4. Open a pull request to the base repository.
+4. Run `node server.js` in order to test the project locally.
-5. Copy the URL of your pull request and paste it into the [SAP Community Coffee Corner thread](https://groups.community.sap.com/t5/coffee-corner/sap-community-code-challenge-testing-ui5-apps-with-wdi5/td-p/5229).
+5. Look into the [Challenges](Challenges.md) file to see what the challenge is.
+6. Depending on the challenge, you will need to submit the required submission in the [SAP Community Coffee Corner thread](https://groups.community.sap.com/t5/coffee-corner/).
+Check the [Challenges](Challenges.md) file to see what is required.

-As this challenge is there to give you an easier start with Cloud Native technologies like Kubernetes, Containers and the SAP BTP, Kyma runtime the service being provided is really basic.
+Because the challenges are there to give you an introduction to Cloud Native technologies like Kubernetes, Containers and the SAP BTP, Kyma runtime the service being provided is really basic.
 You should focus more on understanding all the basics of this fairly complex topic.
 No worries there is more then enough content ready for you to feel like a Kubernetes pro after these 4 weeks! 🧑‍💻 😉

 You can find the challenges for each week in the [Challenges](Challenges.md) file.